 SI Frequently Asked Questions for Faculty

-Having an SI Leader should not require much additional work on your part.
+Having an SI Leader should require very little additional work on your part.
 You should, though, maintain regular communication with your SI Leader.

 Yes!
-One of the main reasons to have the SI Leader attend all classes is so that the SI Leader will know whatyou cover, how you cover it, and when you cover it.
+One of the main reasons to have the SI Leader attend all classes is so that the SI Leader will know what you cover, how you cover it, and when you cover it.
 This is one of the major benefits of SI.
-The supplemental instruction your students receive will be consistent with your class and your voice (unlike tutoring received in the LRC/MC/WC.)
-SI Leadersare closely supervised and evaluated.
-Ongoing training is also provided.

 No. While like a TA (teaching assistant) in terms of additional support for the students in class in a smaller group setting, SI Leaders are not true TAs.
 SI Leaders do not gradehomework or exams, however SI Leaders are privy to those results if the instructor so chooses.